 September 17, 2017 - January 14, 2018

-This exhibit contains examples of disturbing objects and images from both the past and the present.
+This exhibit, which is not recommended for children under the age of 12, contains examples of disturbing objects and images from both the past and the present.
 Through these objects and images, the viewer is able to both examine and gain an understanding of the historical as well as current stereotyping of African Americans.
 Hateful Things is an important reminder of the racism that existed, and still exists, in America today.

 Dr. Pilgrim can be reached at firstname.lastname@example.org, or by calling 510-647-9115

 Find out more about the collection, Dr. Pilgrim, and the Jim Crow Museum of Racist Memorabilia at https://ferris.edu/HTMLS/news/jimcrow/collect.htm#